WuerthPhoenix/tornado/doc/how-to/92-HowTo-SNMP.md

 ```

-## Step #6:  Wrapping Up
+## <a id="tornado-howto-snmp-collector-wrapup"></a> Wrapping Up

 That's it!
+You've successfully configured Tornado to respond to SNMP trap events by logging
+them in a directory specific to each network device.

-You can also send SNMP Trap events straight to Icinga 2 where you can see the events in a NetEye
+You can also use different executors, such as the **Icinga 2 Executor**, to send SNMP Trap events
+as monitoring events straight to Icinga 2 where you can see the events in a NetEye dashboard.
-dashboard.
 The
 [Icinga documentation](https://icinga.com/docs/icinga2/latest/doc/12-icinga2-api/#actions)
-shows you what the executor must do to achieve this.
+shows you which commands the executor must implement to achieve this.